 It becomes a question of sovereignty; God's sovereignty.
-Steve's definition of sovereignty is this: God is God, and you are not.
+A simple definition of sovereignty is this: God is God, and you are not.
 It is that simple.
 What this means is God gets to shape the clay, and only God gets to shape the clay.
 Clay shaped by the potter becomes a useful vessel.
 It becomes a vessel useful for the Master's purpose.

 The clay cannot stop the wheel from spinning and get off.